-Guided Tours of Irish Sites and Monuments.
+Guided Tours of Sligo Sites.

 The Benbulben country in County Sligo is one of those rare places in Ireland where fairies are thought to be visible, and our first witness from there claims to be able to see the fairies or 'gentry' and to talk with them.
 This mortal so favoured lives in the same townland where his fathers have lived during four hundred years, directly beneath the shadows of Benbulben, on whose sides Dermot is said to have been killed while hunting the wild-boar.
 And this famous old mountain, honeycombed with curious grottoes ages ago when the sea beat against its perpendicular flanks, is the very place where the 'gentry' have their chief abode.